KevinPMoore/Board-Game-Guide/ReadMe.txt

 ToDo
--Search validation based on filter
--Move mechanics translation to a store.js file
--Fix mechanics to the handleDisplayResults function in index.js -Instructions added as a <p> element to form.js -handleFilterInstructions moved from index.js to form.js
+-Search validation based on filter & error handling for invalid searches -Move mechanics translation to a store.js file -Instructions added as an alert link element to form.js --pull from store and make a string from name keys -handleFilterInstructions moved from index.js to form.js

-Structure
--Search by name, theme, mechanics, players, developer -Find similar by theme, mechanics, players, developer